27 stranded Nigerian girls evacuated from Lebanon arrive Abuja

 The spokesperson said the girls were tested in Beirut before embarking on the journey and they were also profiled on arrival.

-Also speaking, Philip Webbe, a representative of the Silver Wings Group in Nigeria, said the Lebanese community and its embassy in Nigeria had facilitated the return of the girls with the support of the Nigerian government.
+Also speaking, Mr Philip Webbe, a representative of the Silver Wings Group in Nigeria, said the Lebanese community and its Embassy in Nigeria had facilitated the return of the girls with the support of the Nigerian government.

 “We are the company, silver wings that brought the Chartered flight to Nigeria.